 To take these ideas forward, we help our members promote the sharing of ideas and good practice, and we lobby for changes in policy thinking at national and local level.

-We have built close working relationships with others in the voluntary, community and social enterprise sectors including the Scottish Community Alliance, Glasgow Council for the Voluntary Sector and the Glasgow Disability Alliance.
+We have built close working relationships with others in the voluntary, community and social enterprise sectors including, Glasgow Council for the Voluntary Sector, the Scottish Refugee Council and Glasgow Disability Alliance.

-Our Regeneration Partnership Project funded by the Scottish Government’s Third Sector Directorate has been up and running since 2014.
-The Project is led by GWSF’s Regeneration Partnership Consultant, Liz McEntee, who works with the Forum one day a week on this Project.
-The Project aims to raise the profile of the ‘wider role’ work of community controlled housing associations and to foster links with local and national third sector bodies.
-It aims to facilitate the sharing of learning and good practice, particularly through the Project’s Community Regeneration Learning Network, which holds regular sessions on a variety of issues such as social enterprise, services for older people, and applying for Big Lottery funding.
+Our Community Regeneration & Learning Network (CRLN) evolved from our Regeneration Partnership Project which was funded by the Scottish Government’s Third Sector Directorate and which ran from 2014 to 2016.
+The CRLN aims to raise the profile of the ‘wider role’ work of community controlled housing associations and to foster links with local and national third sector bodies.
+It also seeks to facilitate the sharing of learning and good practice amongst GWSF members and other colleagues in the housing sector.
+The Network holds regular sessions on a variety of issues such as social enterprise, services for older people, and applying for funding.
 If you would like to be added to the mailing list for the Network please contact Eleanor McCormack at firstname.lastname@example.org or on 0141 946 0645.

 Promoting digital inclusion